svvsn2003/sainsburysdemo/README.md

 This project is built with following libraries/tools/frameworks.
-Please note this is just to let you know th
+Please note this is just to let you know that I can work on some of below techniques

 a).
 Maven - Build framework